 - Cut buns in half and scoop out/discard some of the centre bread.
 You want to create a little valley for the sandwich fillings (see picture in body of post above if need be).

 - Top with roasted red pepper, arugula, sliced cucumber and tuna.

 - Next add sliced tomato and red onion.
 If desired, spread mustard over the inside of the top bun, then place over top of the red onion to form the sandwiches.
 Enjoy!

 - A nice hearty bun (like ciabatta or baguette) works best here.
 There’s a lot of flavours and moisture going on and you want a substantial bun so it can hold up to everything.

 - Speaking of bun, don’t skip scooping out some of the centre.
 This makes for a lovely little valley to stuff all those sandwich fillings.

 - There’s no right or wrong, really, when it comes to toppings.
-If you like less (or more) of a particular ingredients, simply adjust to taste.
+If you like less (or more) of a particular ingredient, simply adjust to taste.